edgelesssys/constellation/docs/docs/overview/performance.md

 #### Network

-We performed a thorough analysis of the network performance of Constellation, specifically focusing on measuring TCP and UDP bandwidth.
+This section gives a thorough analysis of the network performance of Constellation, specifically focusing on measuring TCP and UDP bandwidth.
 The benchmark measured the bandwidth of pod-to-pod and pod-to-service connections between two different nodes using [`iperf`](https://iperf.fr/).

 GKE and Constellation on GCP had a maximum network bandwidth of [10 Gbps](https://cloud.google.com/compute/docs/general-purpose-machines#n2d_machineshttps://cloud.google.com/compute/docs/general-purpose-machines#n2d_machines).
 AKS with `Standard_D4as_v5` machines a maximum network bandwidth of [12.5 Gbps](https://learn.microsoft.com/en-us/azure/virtual-machines/dasv5-dadsv5-series#dasv5-series).
 The Confidential VM equivalent `Standard_DC4as_v5` currently  has a network bandwidth of [1.25 Gbps](https://learn.microsoft.com/en-us/azure/virtual-machines/dcasv5-dcadsv5-series#dcasv5-series-products).
-Therefore, to make the test comparable we ran both AKS and Constellation on Azure with `Standard_DC4as_v5` machines and 1.25 Gbps bandwidth.
+Therefore, to make the test comparable, both AKS and Constellation on Azure were running with `Standard_DC4as_v5` machines and 1.25 Gbps bandwidth.

 Constellation on Azure and AKS used an MTU of 1500.
 Constellation on GCP used an MTU of 8896.
 GKE used an MTU of 1450.